k-gregor/k-gregor.github.io/_posts/2025-02-01-radiative-forcing.md

 ### Definition of radiative forcing

-Radiative forcing refers to the immediate change in the top-of-atmosphere (TOA) energy balance (incoming vs outgoing energy) when a forcing from an external driver is applied to the system, before the surface can adapt.
+Radiative forcing refers to the immediate change in the top-of-atmosphere (TOA) energy balance (incoming vs outgoing energy) due to an external driver, before the surface can adapt.

-The IPCC defines it as "the change in the net, downward minus upward, radiative flux (expressed in W/m$$^2$$) due to a change in an external driver of climate change."
-Those external drivers could be changes in solar radiation, volcanic activity, emissions of greenhouse gases, or land cover change.

 Zero radiative forcing than means that the Earth is in energy equilibrium with the Sun.
 The amount of energy coming in from the sun is the same as goes out from longwave radiation and Earth has an equilibrium average temperature.
 This was roughly the case before the industrial revolution.
 Of course, solar energy input varies over the course of a year due to the way Earth and Sun are standing relative to one another, but on average, the energy budget remains the same.

+Formally, the IPCC defines radiative forcing as "the change in the net, downward minus upward, radiative flux (expressed in W/m$$^2$$) due to a change in an external driver of climate change."
+Those external drivers could be changes in solar radiation, volcanic activity, emissions of greenhouse gases, or land cover change.
-The IPCC thus marks the year 1750 as the baseline, assuming for this time a planet roughly in balance, and around zero radiative forcing.
+The IPCC marks the year 1750 as the baseline, assuming for this time a planet roughly in balance, and around zero radiative forcing.

 ### Types of radiative forcing

 Generally, scientists and the IPCC use the single term *radiative forcing*.
 But there are actually three types of it.
 Here are some details on the different types, but you can skip this information on first read.
+You can continue at "How is radiative forcing related to the energy balance of the Earth?".

 ##### Instantaneous radiative forcing (IRF)
 IRF is defined as the change in the net TOA radiative flux following a perturbation, excluding any adjustments (IPCC-AR6-WGI, p.
 941).
 So, for instance, blowing greenhouse gases into the atmosphere will change how much radiation leaves the planet, and thereby creates an IRF.